 - PRECISION ART SUPPLIES: Longer cut length is ideal for cutting patterns, trimming seams, or cutting long swaths of fabric; Pair with a Fiskars cutting...

 - LONG LASTING AND RELIABLE: Hand-finished blades feature double-plated chrome-over-nickel finish that's both striking and durable; Fiskars craft...

-How to Make the Cut Up Tee Tank Top
+How to Make a Cut Up Tee Tank Top

 1. Fold your t-shirt in half, lengthways, and line the bottom/sides up as closely as possible.

 2. If it's too long, cut off a few inches of length.
 Be careful - cut off less material than you think is necessary!
 Cut t-shirts always roll up a bit, and tying it along the sides later will cause it to pull up a bit more.
 You can always cut more material off, but you can't add it back on!